Between bleeding and cramps, periods are inconvenient for women at the very least.

 “I now have an IUD that was put in on December 11th, and this is the first month that I have not had a period that has been severe,” Hunter said.

 In addition to IUDs, Cross notes that when treating fibroids, “there are options for therapy including birth control, and other hormonal agents which are generally first-line prior to surgical interventions.”

 Nevertheless, if a surgical option is necessary, “I think for a woman that desires to have children in the future, a myomectomy is the way to go,” she said.

 Unlike a hysterectomy, during a myomectomy, fibroids are removed from the uterus, leaving it intact.

 In addition to conventional medical procedures, accessing one means of fibroid relief may be as simple as a trip to your health food store.

 “There’s been a lot of research looking at the role that vitamin D specifically may play in fibroid disease development and growth,” Cross observed.
-Indeed, various studies reveal that Vitamin D has been proven to reduce the presence of fibroid cells.
+Indeed, various reveal that Vitamin D has been proven to reduce the presence of fibroid cells.

 Overall, it can be comforting — even liberating — for patients to remember that they’re not alone, whether they join an online support group or share offline with their friends.

 These days, in the aftermath of her treatment, Hunter is thankful to share her experience.